lwshakib/rethink-zone/README.md

 - **Unified Workspace**: Edit documents, draw on canvas, and manage tasks all in one place
 - **Real-time Auto-save**: Changes are automatically saved with intelligent debouncing
-- **Secure Authentication**: Powered by Clerk for enterprise-grade security
+- **Secure Authentication**: Powered by Better-Auth with custom proxy handling
 - **Modern UI/UX**: Built with shadcn/ui components and Tailwind CSS 4
 - **Type-safe**: Full TypeScript support with Zod validation
 - **Production-ready**: Optimized for performance and scalability